 Festool & TreeHouse

-Before I get into the specifics on the features, though, I have to say that as a company, Festool shares a lot of TreeHouse’s concerns and guiding principles: they care about their employees; they strive to have minimal impact on the environment; they care about your health and well-being; and they value excellence and quality.
+Before I get into the specifics on the features, though, I have to say that as a company, Festool shares a lot of TreeHouse’s values and guiding principles: they care about their employees; they strive to have minimal impact on the environment; they care about your health and well-being; and they value excellence and quality.
 All of that is apparent when you visit their facility, work with their tools, or talk to the people who use Festool.

 Festool & Quality

 Now, the first thing I need to point out, because it was the point we kept coming back to for every tool we looked at, was their all-inclusive three-year warranty.
 On any power tool they sell, Festool will repair and replace anything required for three years from the date of purchase.
 These tools are built to last, whether you’re a professional who uses them every day or an enthusiast who builds on the weekends.
 Plus, they’ll pay for shipping to their facility and then back to you.
 They do their best to get it out their door within 48 hours of receiving it, so it is back in your hands and working for you as quickly as possible.
-What does this really mean?
-These tools will last a long time, and if you do ever have a problem, they are serviceable.
-Really though, you should only ever have to buy one, assuming you’re using it as intended.

 I got to see their repair shop while I was there, and honestly, it was tiny.
-Considering that every tool that needs repaired, both from the US and Canada, comes through that facility in Lebanon, you would assume that it would be a large room, if not it’s own building with a warehouse for spare parts.
+Considering that every tool that needs repair, both from the US and Canada, comes through that facility in Lebanon, you would assume that it would be a large room, if not it’s own building with a warehouse for spare parts.
 The whole room, though, wasn’t any bigger than an average living room.
 This includes the racks that hold the tools they’re working on as well as the work desks and some shelves for spare parts.
 That is a testament to the quality of their tools.
 These things are meant to last, but it’s good to know they can handle the repair in case you need it (but you probably won’t).